London 2 South East

-London 2 South East is an English level 7 Rugby Union League.
-When this division began in 1987 it was known as London 3 South East, changing to its current name ahead of the 2009–10 season.
-The division is made up of teams predominantly from south-east London, Kent, East Sussex and West Sussex.
+London 2 South East was an English level 7 Rugby Union League.
+When this division began in 1987 it was known as London 3 South East, changing to its latest name ahead of the 2009–10 season.
+The division was made up of teams predominantly from south-east London, Kent, East Sussex and West Sussex.
 The twelve teams play home and away matches from September through to April.
-Each year all clubs in the division also take part in the RFU Intermediate Cup - a level 7 national competition.
+Each year the clubs also took part in the RFU Intermediate Cup – a level 7 national competition.